MicrosoftDocs/defender-docs/defender-xdr/custom-detections-overview.md

 ---
 title: Overview of custom detections in Microsoft Defender XDR
-description: Understand how you can use advanced hunting to create custom detections and generate alerts search.appverid: met150 ms.service: defender-xdr ms.subservice: adv-hunting
+description: Understand how you can use advanced hunting to create custom detections and generate alerts. search.appverid: met150 ms.service: defender-xdr ms.subservice: adv-hunting